 While the COURTHOUSE is currently open normal hours, the Conservation District Board of Directors has decided to keep our office CLOSED due to the COVID-19 pandemic.
 Employees are working remotely in the meantime, and will be checking and responding to mail, emails, and phone calls in a timely manner.

-The Schoolcraft Conservation District is a unique local unit of state government, which utilizes state, federal and private sector resources to solve today's conservation problems.
+The Schoolcraft Conservation District is a unique local unit of government that utilizes state, federal and private sector resources to solve today's conservation problems.
 The guiding philosophy of the Schoolcraft Conservation District is that decisions on conservation issues should be made at the local level, by local people, with technical assistance provided by government.
 Conservation Districts are referred to as “gateways” for your local community.
-We provide linkages between land managers and a host of conservation service providers that include state, federal, and local governments, conservation organizations, and Internet resources.
+We provide a link between land managers and a host of conservation service providers that include state, federal, and local governments, conservation organizations, and internet resources.
 The District continually scans the needs of our community, works in partnership with others involved in conservation to set local priorities, and develops action plans to solve natural resource problems.
 The delivery of these efforts by the District allows citizens to manage their private lands for a cleaner, healthier Michigan.
 It allows the public a point of access in their communities when questions arise on how to manage natural resources.

 If you have any questions about how SCD is responding to the COVID-19 pandemic, please view our workplace plan below